 A nearby cave leads to an elf who freaks out when he sees you.
 The elf runs to tell an elf-guard (who is talking to a Ssithra and his injured mate) and then runs further to tell others.
 The elf-guard comes to find you.
 (Inside the cave is a door that is chained; this door is not passable until much later.)

 Outside the cave, you'll find a route to Andoria/Silverspring (for effect) and a metal gate that's been recently closed to prevent your passage.
-Behind an upright two-wheeled wagon (not sure what to call it!), is a Resevoir Key that opens that locked door back at the dam.
-Oh, and by the way, if you don't attack the Ssithra, he won't attack you.
-In fact, all the Ssithra in Fairbury are peaceful until you invade their space or news reaches that you've killed their kind.
+Behind an upright wagon is a Reservoir Key that opens that locked door back at the dam.

-After opening the resevoir door at the dam, you'll find yourself in a room with a mana shrine.
+After opening the reservoir door at the dam, you'll find yourself in a room with a mana shrine.
 The only exit from this room is a breakable gate on the ceiling.

 Atop the dam, you'll fight off a number of elves, one of whom is invisible.
-If you ever wondered the technical limits of Heretic II, well, the view from atop the dam will show you.
-I didn't give the view much detail, because the next fight sequence pushes the entity limits.
+If you ever wondered the technical limits of Heretic II, well, the view from atop the dam is a good example.
+The next fight sequence pushes the game to its entity limits.
 In a corner, you'll find several health potions; as soon as you grab a potion, two mutant Ssithra make their way to the top of the dam via gondolas shooting a barrage of exploding arrows at you.
-These mutants cannot be killed by magic or weapons -- well, they can, but you don't have enough.
-Once they reach the dam, you must kick them off the edge!
+These mutants cannot be killed by magic or weapons -- well, they can, but you don't have enough and will frustrate yourself trying.
+Once they reach the dam, you must kick them off the edge with a pole vault!
 Once both have reached their watery graves, the Key to the Eastern Gate appears.

 Return to the metal gate, go across the long bridge, receiving the Firewall along the way.
 Kill the elf-guards who are there to stop you from entering the city.